AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/K8s_cheetsheet.md

 ```

-### Open a Bash shell to the MySQL and Postgres service
+### Open a Bash shell to the MySQL and PostgreSQL service
 ```
 kubectl -n mysql exec deploy/mysql -it -- bash
 ```